 Forget about the cotton socks that you wear with snickers on a weekend out, Prague can be extremely cold.
 You need woollen socks to protect your feet.
 You need to be comfortable to walk any time of the day; then you might need to be up early or go out late to catch part of Prague’s magic.

 While you should be trendy in your travel, the destination should define what you carry.
 The travel girl type hats won’t be of help on Christmas in Prague.
 Such a hat won’t even withstand the winds that occasionally blow through the city.
 Be sure to get a warm hat with poofs.
 If you can get one with wool lining the better.
 You can make it an accessory and still be warm.

 Don’t make a mistake of thinking you can spend your Christmas time in Prague without gloves.
 The cold in Prague is not friendly.
 You might need more than wool gloves.
-Gloves with silk lining can do you good during Christmas in Prague.
+Gloves with silk lining can do you well during Christmas in Prague.

-Of course, you can’t be in Prague during winter without warm boots.
+Of course, you can’t be in Prague during the winter without warm boots.
 You may not survive for 3 days.
-The boot you carry should not only have a woolen lining but should be waterproof.
+The boot you carry should not only have a woollen lining but should be waterproof.
 Prague can be snowy, which means lots of ice everywhere you go.
 No better material for such a boot than leather.
-Also, it should be lightweight with flexible sole.
+Also, it should be lightweight with a flexible sole.
 You may need to carry water and snacks, you can’t add on this weight with heavy boots.
 Find the best quality leather and warm boots; it will be worth the investment.
-Most of these boots are durable; the next time you spend time in Prague, especially on winter, you will need the boots.
+Most of these boots are durable; the next time you spend time in Prague, especially in winter, you will need the boots.

 What you need to Know

 If you choose to visit during this time of the year, you will need to be well prepared for your Christmas in Prague.
 There are common as well as unusual circumstances.
 Here is what you need to know to maximize your time in Prague.